 The connection between HDFS and Presto is established via the Hive Connector.
 The main advantage is that Presto can be used to easily search through different file formats and therefore search through all HDFS files.
 It is often used as an alternative to Hive since Presto is optimized for fast queries, which Hive cannot offer.

 What are the Differences between Presto and Spark?

 Apache Spark is a distributed analytics framework that can be used for many different Big Data applications.
 It relies on in-memory data storage and parallel execution of processes to ensure high performance.
 It is one of the most comprehensive Big Data systems on the market and offers, among other things, batch processing, graph databases, or support for Machine Learning.

 It is often mentioned in connection with Presto or even understood as a competitor to it.
 However, the two systems are very different and share few similarities.
 Both programs are open-source available systems when working with Big Data.
 They can both offer good performance, due to their distributed architecture and the possibility of scaling.
 Accordingly, they can also be run both on-premise and in the cloud.

 However, besides these (albeit rather few) similarities, Apache Spark and Presto differ in some fundamental characteristics:

 - Spark Core does not support SQL queries, for now, you need the additional SparkSQL component for that.
 Presto, on the other hand, is a travel SQL query engine.

 - Spark offers a very wide range of application possibilities, for example, also through the possibility of building and deploying entire machine learning models.

-- Apache Presto, on the other hand, specializes primarily in the fast processing of data queries for large data volumes.
+- Presto, on the other hand, specializes primarily in the fast processing of data queries for large data volumes.

 This is what you should take with you